adrianmoya/numbers-to-text/README.md

-# Numbers To Text - A TDD excersize
+# Numbers To Text - A TDD exercise

-In order to run this excersize, follow these steps:
+In order to run this exercise, follow these steps:

 1. Clone the repository